utra-robosoccer/soccer-matlab/README.md

 - In Matlab, navigate to the soccer-utility directory so you can see all the folders (Note: Never cd into a folder in matlab, always add to path)
 - Make a copy of your soccer-utility/connectrobot_example.m to soccer-utility/connectrobot.m
 Make sure your matlab's base folder is soccer-matlab.
-And then run soccer-utility/initialize.m
+And then run soccer-utility/initialize.m Follow the 3-step instructions shown in Matlab terminal after running the initialize.m
 - Run the soccer-utility/setup.m.
 This will add all the folders to your matlab path as well as install the ros custom message support.
-Follow the instructions on the command line prompt
+Follow the instructions on the command line prompt {deprecated}

 ### Testing